 An AI-powered shot list automation platform that transforms film scripts into comprehensive production breakdowns.
-Designed for CineGach Studios in Los Angeles, Cineshots.AI cuts pre-production time by up to 90%—enabling Directors of Photography to focus on creative decisions rather than administrative work.
+Designed for CineGach Studios in Los Angeles, California, Cineshots.AI cuts pre-production time by up to 90%, enabling Directors of Photography to focus on creative decisions rather than mundane prep work.

-"Cinematographers and filmmakers face common challenges when creating and managing Shot Lists: It's a time-consuming and manual process, with potential for human errors, leaving less time, energy and budget for creativity."
+"Cinematographers and filmmakers face common challenges when creating and managing Shot Lists: It's a time-consuming and manual process, with potential for human error, leaving less time, energy and budget for creativity."

 What if you could just skip to that creative part?

 Back in January 2023, when AI film possibilities were just emerging, I was brought on to the Cineshots team by CineGach Studios to tackle exactly this problem.
-The shot list process on set was entirely manual, time-consuming, and prone to human error.
+The shot list process in pre-production and on-set was entirely manual, time-consuming, and prone to human error.

-Directors of Photography were spending countless hours breaking down scripts scene by scene, manually planning shot types, camera movements, and equipment needs—work that could take days or even weeks for a feature-length production.
-That was time and energy stolen from the creative work they actually wanted to do.
+Directors of Photography usually spend dozens of hours breaking down scripts scene by scene, manually planning shot types, camera movements, and equipment needs - work that could take days or even weeks for a feature-length production.
+That was time and energy stolen from the creative work they actually wanted and needed to focus on.

-A Shot List is a crucial filmmaker's tool—it logistically lays out the shooting schedule but also acts as a guide and on-set "bible" to maintain creative integrity when the plan (99% of the time) goes unexpected.
+A Shot List is a crucial filmmaker's tool - it logistically lays out the shooting schedule but also acts as an on-set "bible" to maintain creative integrity when the plan (99% of the time) goes unexpected.

-A strong filmmaker is defined by their ability to pivot with challenges and achieve efficient, maximum creative results with available resources.
-With constantly changing variables, good preparation improves the quality of your improvisation and final product.
+A strong filmmaker is defined by their ability to pivot with challenges and achieve efficient, maximum creative results with available resources (there are never enough).
+With constantly changing variables, good preparation improves the quality of your improvisation and the final product.

-There are many pre-production tools out there—but none tailored to the Cinematographer's creative process.
-Now, with Cineshots.AI, there is one.
+There are many pre-production tools out there, but at the time none were tailored to the Cinematographer's creative process.
+Cineshots.AI was the solution to these problems.

-Design and build from the ground up a revolutionary AI-powered SaaS platform that would allow directors and DPs to upload scripts, automatically analyze every scene, generate recommended shot lists with camera movements and equipment suggestions, and intelligently group scenes into efficient shooting days—all while maintaining full manual customization capabilities.
+Design and build from the ground up a revolutionary AI-powered SaaS platform that would allow DPs, and even directors, to upload scripts, automatically analyze every scene, generate recommended shot lists with camera movements and equipment suggestions, and intelligently group scenes into efficient shooting days, all while maintaining full manual customization capabilities to keep the human in the loop at every step.

 Say goodbye to the late-night hours spent in manual pre-visualization.